Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 }
 ```

-## Authorisation with third party solutions
+## Authorization with third party solutions

 Controlling access for stateless applications can be done with [standard app-authorization](../authorisation)
 Where by using Altinn roles you define who has access to the service.